fxsih/NOVA/nova_context.md

    - Check ArtistSuggestions composable
    - Ensure proper recomposition on language change

+9. If queue display shows incorrect number of songs:
+   - Check that MusicPlayerService exposes currentQueue StateFlow
+   - Verify PlayerViewModel is collecting from service's queue
+   - Ensure getCurrentPlaylistSongs() prioritizes service queue
+   - Check for smart cast issues with currentSong in PlayerScreen
+   - Use local variables to safely handle Flow properties with custom getters

-9. If backend gets stuck or freezes:
+10. If backend gets stuck or freezes:
    - Check for deadlocks in lock acquisition
    - Verify all locks are being released properly
    - Check network timeouts in yt-dlp and requests operations